clamsproject/wfe-pipeline-runner/README.md

 $ python pipeline.py examples/mmif/east-tesseract.json out.json
 ```

-More verbosely, there are three parts to this: (1) starting the CLAMS applications, (2) preparing your data and (3) running the pipeline.
+There are three parts to this: (1) starting the CLAMS applications, (2) preparing your data and (3) running the pipeline.
 The rest of this documents first focuses on these three steps, in the last section we look at how to hand in parameters to individual applications.